YuhangSong/DHP/README.md

 Note that ```train.py``` is a script that starts multiple process managed by tmux.
 Thus, after running ```train.py```, you can use ```tmux attach=session -t a3c``` to see how each process goes.
 More about tmux can be found [here](https://github.com/tmux/tmux).

+**Warning:** After you run train.py, it will start a tmux session, where the program runs.
+If you are using mode = 'data_processor', please make sure each window exit normally and your task is complete without any error by navigating to each window of the tmux session.

 Generate groundtruth heatmaps.
 Set ```mode = 'data_processor'``` and ```data_processor_id = 'generate_groundtruth_heatmaps'``` in ```config.py``` and run:
 ```bash